Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 As we researched the meaning behind the traditions we practice in our wedding ceremonies we found so many differing stories as to how they originated.
 We now realize that we may never know the true origin behind any of them.

-You may find that you’ll come across other contradictory stories that claim to tell how each of these traditions got started.
+You may find that you’ll come across other contradictory stories that claim to tell how these traditions got started.
 What is told below may or may not be the original symbolism behind each one.
 We THINK they are but we can’t be certain.

 As you read through the information below you need to decide for yourself what you want to use in your wedding and what you don’t.
 You need to follow the conviction of your own heart(s).